How to Execute Shell Commands in a Remote Machine in Python

 Learning how you can execute shell commands and scripts on a remote machine in Python using paramiko library.

-Have you ever wanted to quickly execute certain commands in your Linux machine remotely? or do you want to routinely execute some lines of code in your server to automate stuff?
-In this tutorial, you will learn how you can write a simple Python script to remotely execute shell commands on your Linux machine.
+Have you ever wanted to quickly execute certain commands remotely on your Linux machine? or do you want to routinely execute some lines of code in your server to automate stuff?
+In this tutorial, you will learn how to write a simple Python script to remotely execute shell commands on your Linux machine.

 RELATEDHow to Brute-Force SSH Servers in Python.